Graduation2020

 The special was hosted by Mindy Kaling and B. J. Novak.
 Oprah Winfrey delivered the featured commencement address.
-Awkwafina, Jennifer Garner, Lil Nas X, and Simone Biles also delivered speeches during the broadcast.
+Jennifer Garner, Lil Nas X, and Simone Biles also delivered speeches during the broadcast.

 Throughout it, every high school and college was listed by their respective state in alphabetical order, while showcasing various students' photos from Instagram and comments from Facebook.
 Teachers and families gave shoutouts as well.